linuxdeepin/unilang/README.md

 Currently, only x86_64 architecture is supported on Linux.

 The following instructions assume the number of maximum parallel build tasks as `$(nproc)`.
-This can be overriden by a positive integer in the command lines.
+This can be overridden by a positive integer in the command lines.

 ### Environment configuration